 By comparison, I tended to see only the domestic market and not the international market – because I had little vision or insight extending beyond our domestic borders.

 International experience delivers knowledge and skills that, I suspect, lead to seeing “big picture” opportunities better than those who do not have that background.
 Indeed, this is likely why, in my field, 100% of my colleagues who moved up had international skillsets.
 They saw the bigger picture and the larger opportunities.
 (Update: I recently reviewed a sample of former colleague’s LinkedIn Profiles and discovered that nearly 100% of my former co-workers had international experience.)

 Whether or not this skillset is important to you depends upon

 - What type of business are you in?
-Some businesses really are local businesses and do not have a need to be in international market.
-In fact, time spent developing international skills might even be a waste of time with no pay off.
-Those developing products or services capable of remote delivery with international expansion opportunities, on the other hand, may find global thinking as an essential requirement.
+Some businesses really are local businesses and do not have a need to be in international markets.
+In fact, time spent developing international skills might be a waste with no pay off.
+Those developing products or services capable of remote delivery with international expansion opportunities, on the other hand, may find global thinking is an essential requirement.

 Expanding our World View

 I did not earn an M.B.A. degree until I was 41 years old.
 Whether you earn a degree in law, nursing, medicine, engineering, business – you are trained to “think like a lawyer”, “think like a nurse”, “think like a doctor”, “think like an engineer”, “think like an MBA”.

 I had been taught to think like a computer or software engineer – and you begin to believe everything in life can be solved with more software!
 Literally, everything in my view became a software problem!
 Sort of like the old saying that if all you have is a hammer, everything starts to look like a nail!
 So true!